carpentries-incubator/tei-xml/_episodes/01-introduction.md

 <pb/>
 ```

-Here you can see the ‘human readable’ content – “1 column, 25 lines” (it describes how a manuscript page is laid out) – this is what gets displayed on a viewer or online catalogue (or in a pdf version).
+Here you can see the ‘human readable’ content – `1 column, 25 lines` (it describes how a manuscript page is laid out) – this is what gets displayed on a viewer or online catalogue (or in a PDF version).
 This is surrounded by elements which structure the information.
 Like in html, the element also determine the formatting of the content.

 The common element `<p>` for paragraph, is nested inside the element `<layout>`